 The CDC recommends washing hands with soap and water before eating, after using the bathroom, and after blowing your nose, coughing or sneezing, and before and after caring for a sick friend or a family member.

 Social distancing slows the spread of the disease so medical personnel can manage the influx of patients.
 When medical personnel sees a manageable number of patients, it reduces complications and improves health outcomes.
-Slowing the spread of the disease allows more time to pass for scientists to develop the vaccine.
+Slowing the spread of the disease allows more time to pass for scientists to develop the vaccine and treatments.

 How to Manage Anxiety